-What are the differences between our gymnastics classes at Delta?
+What are the differences between our gymnastics classes?
 Which group should my child go into and why?
+How does the process work?
+Here is our Step by Step guide to our program pathways…

 We have two main programmes in the gym – Delta Gym Kids and Delta Aspire – and lots of classes within each of these programmes for all of our kids, from toddlers to beginners, budding gymnasts to Australian representatives!